NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 ### Hotkeys

-When a menu item is fired from a key combo press, the event's `$combo` parameter will have its `triggeredByAccelerator` equal to `true`.

 Hotkeys can be defined for all menu items, either via their relevant `Menu` facade method or by using the `hotkey()` chainable method: